This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 std::cout << std::get<std::string>(s); // => hello

-Some might wonder, if I already know that it contains a string, why use std::variant?
-Note that get also has an overload with an integer template parameter.
-Can it solve this problem?
+Some might wonder, “If I already know it stores a string, why would I use std::variant?”
+Notice that get also has an overload where the template parameter is an integer.
+Can that solve this problem?

 std::cout << std::get<2>(s); // => hello

 Oh, I see.
-So if I can use index directly to get the value, why not write it like this?
+Since I can get it directly using index, why not just write it like this?

 std::cout << std::get<s.index()>(s);

-Unfortunately, this won’t work.
-Template parameters must be compile-time constants, and variant, as a type-erasure mechanism, has an index that is definitely a runtime value.
-What to do?
-Dynamic to static, you can only dispatch one by one.
+Unfortunately, while the idea is good, this won’t work.
+Template parameters must be compile-time constants, and variant, as a means of type erasure, will have its index value determined at runtime.
+What to do then?
+To convert dynamic to static, you have to dispatch one by one.
 For example:

 if (s.index() == 0){